LuthfiNassir/StrokePrediction/README.md

 4. Run the script and check out the results.

 ## Future Scope 💡
-Add a larger dataset to enhance the model's learning.
+Add a larger dataset to enhance the model's learning. <br>
-Try deep learning models for better predictions.
+Try deep learning models for better predictions. <br>
 Fine-tune hyperparameters for optimized performance.